Germany, Rhineland Palatinate, Bleialf

 Activities in the Rhineland are varied, with everything from zoos and old battle sites to ice caves and Benedictine abbeys to explore.
 Get over to the Eifel Zoo for animals galore or head to Saint Vith to see the famed site of a Belgian skirmish (both 20 minutes’ drive).
 The caves in Birresborn (40 minutes), on the other hand, are spots to seek out for adventures the woods – bring a torch to help you creep through the subterranean passageways.
 If you’ve hopes of sampling some excellent German booze, sign up for a brewery tour in Bitburg (40 minutes).
 Finally, you might like to amble around Aachen (an hour and 20 minutes) for a look at the 800 AD cathedral and the medieval shrine of Charlemagne.

 The toilet block has washbasins, showers, and wc’s.
-Facility for guests who are disabled.
+Accessible facilities.
 Dishwashing area.
 Indoor swimming pool and children’s pool.
 Water slide.
 Children’s play area.
 Games room.
 Dogs allowed.
 BBQ’s allowed.
 Bar, Shop and Restaurant nearby.